What is Phishing-Resistant Multifactor Authentication?

 2. Biometric Authentication: Using biometric data such as fingerprints, facial recognition, or iris scans adds an extra layer of security.
 These characteristics are generally harder for attackers to replicate through phishing.

-3. Certificate-based: Microsoft Entra certificate-based authentication (CBA) enables users to allow or require users to authenticate directly with X.509 certificates against their Microsoft Entra ID for applications and browser sign-in.
+3. Certificate-based Authentication (CBA): Microsoft Entra CBA enables users to allow or require users to authenticate directly with X.509 certificates against their Microsoft Entra ID for applications and browser sign-in.
 This feature enables authentication with an X.509 certificate against their Public Key Infrastructure (PKI).

 Implementing a phishing-resistant MFA requires proactive investment in IT strategy, planning and review starting with:

 The goal of phishing-resistant MFA is to reduce the likelihood of attackers successfully impersonating legitimate users, even if they manage to obtain some of the user's credentials through phishing techniques.
-By combining multiple and diverse authentication factors, organizations can significantly improve the security of their systems and protect user accounts from unauthorized access.
-If you’re looking to learn about the best MFA for your business, reach out to us to learn more about our Cybersecurity and vCIO Services
+It can be challenging for many businesses to effectively manage their access and security.
+That's where we come in!
+As a Managed Service Provider we will combine multiple and diverse authentication factors, alongside our standard cybersecurity solution to significantly improve security and protect your user accounts from unauthorized access.
+If you’re looking to learn about the best MFA for your business, reach out to us to learn more about our IT and vCIO Services.